simonsny/Excuisite-corpse-simon/README.md

 Whilst in table 4, Simon discovers several friends through shared challenges!
 These challenges are emerging from the operation of Github.

-Mo visits the map of simon
+Mo visits the map of simon.
-he thinks it is going to be a nice collaboration mo and simon could learn toghether how to code
+He thinks it is going to be a nice collaboration.
+Mo and simon could learn toghether how to code.